 In this Janome Coverpro 2000 review, I will dive into all the specifics of this high-end coverstitch machine, such as the seams, the pros and cons, and if this coverstitch machine truly worth the price.
 This machine is regarded as one of the best household coverstitch machines.
-It’s also the one I was recommended when I interviewed an expert on the subject of how to master coverstitching.

 When the coverstitch function broke on my Pfaff Coverstyle and the repair shop said that they no longer could get hold of the spare part.
 I decided to fork up the money and buy the Janome Coverpro.
 It was high time anyway since I sew so much knit garments and was getting increasingly frustrated with how badly the Pfaff was performing when it came to the coverstitch.